 Thanks to Dale Kretzer for editorial review, which was incorporated into v1.4.
 Thanks also to the following Stamps in Class e-group participants for their input: Richard Breen, Robert Ang, Dwayne Tunnell, Marc Pierloz, and Nagi Babu.
-These participants submitted one or more of the following: error corrections, useful editorial suggestions, or new material.
-Error corrections and many editorial suggestions were incorporated into this revision.
-Some new material, including alternate low battery indicator activities and extra mechanical exercises, will appear in version 1.5.
+These participants submitted one or more of the following: error corrections, useful editorial suggestions, or new material for v1.4.
+Thanks to student Laura Wong and to Rob Gerber for their respective contributions to v1.5.
+A special thanks to the Parallax, Inc. staff.
+Each and every member of the Parallax team has in some way contributed to making the Stamps in Class program a success.

-If you have suggestions, think you found a mistake, or would like to contribute an activity or chapter to forthcoming Robotics! v1.5 or More Robotics! texts, contact us at stampsinclass@parallaxinc.com.
+If you have suggestions, think you found a mistake, or would like to contribute an activity or chapter to forthcoming Robotics! v1.6 or More Robotics! texts, contact us at stampsinclass@parallaxinc.com.
 Subscribe and stay tuned to the Stamps in Class e-group for the latest in free hardware offers for Robotics! contributions.
 See the Internet BASIC Stamp Discussion Lists section just before the Table of Contents for information on how to subscribe.